yingko123/UFOs/README.md

 <img src = "static/images/UFO_web_app_page.png">

 ## Summary:
-One drawback with our current design is that the user input criteria are very precise; for example, a specific date.
+One drawback with our current design is that the user input criteria are very precise, for example, a specific date.
 This leads to no result displayed in many instances.

 We recommend the following improvements: